stzagkarak/keycloak-compose/readme.md

 1. Study and CHANGE values in the configuration files ( also check for hidden ones like that start with "." like ".env" ).

 2. `cd` into `deployment`.
 Run `docker compose up`.
 If all goes well, you may use "CTRL+C" to exit and stop the containers, then run `docker compose down` followed by `docker compose up -d` to re-run in detached mode.

+> If you have issues with file permissions, on the appropiate `docker-compose` add `:z` in bind volumes.

 The appoach followed spins up a keycloak server with a postgres database for data storage.
 The postgres database is backedup daily using `prodrigestivill/postgres-backup-local`.
 You can find the backups on the `database-backups` docker volume.